-If you’ve been shopping around for air filters or air purifiers to improve indoor air quality, I’m sure you’ve heard the phrase, “Removes particles as small as (insert number here) microns.”
+If you’ve been shopping around for air filters or air purifiers to improve indoor air quality, you’ve probably read or heard the phrase, “Removes particles as small as (insert number here) microns.”

-Is there really that much benefit in filtering out 1 micron-sized particles as opposed to 5 micron-sized particles?
-Or is it just overkill?
+Is there really that much benefit in filtering out 1-micron-sized particles as opposed to 5- micron-sized particles?
+Or is it overkill?

 Micron: a tiny unit of measurement with big implications

-Micron is short for micrometer, which is one-millionth of a meter (or .00004 of an inch).
+Micron is a unit of measurement short for micrometer, which is one-millionth of a meter (or about .00004 of an inch).
 The average diameter of human hair is around 50 microns.

 With that in mind, something needs to be at least 5 microns large to be visible to the human eye.
 To give you a sense of scale, 98% of all indoor air particles are less than one micron in size.